Laughter is brightest where food is best - Irish Proverb

 We know that children love to build and grow.
 We've previously built everything from raised beds in schools to show gardens outside in public spaces.

-We are about to take this practical learning to the next level by introducing Aquaponics.
+We take this practical learning to the next level by introducing Aquaponics.
 This challenges pre-conceptions about farming and the environment, sustainability, and our diet.
 It engages equally those that favour creative or factual learning.

 Whether you want cross-curriculum practical learning or simple problem-solving and team-building, we can cater for your needs.